Traditional French Stuffed Cabbage Recipe from Limousin France

 More by this Author

 Looking for a tasty, easy fish dish for Fridays?
-This is our tied and tested one pot recipe.
-Quick to prepare and easy on the washing up.
-Foolproof.
-What more could you want?
+This is our tried and tested one pot recipe.
+Quick to prepare, healthy and a great diet dish for slimmers.
+Foolproof way to get your five a day.

 This delicious stuffed grape vine leaf recipe is easy and has a touch of the exotic.
 Like stuffed cabbage rolls, this traditional Turkish Dolma Recipe, is also a good vegetarian and vegan recipe.